PHP-FFMpeg/PHP-FFMpeg/README.md

 #### Frame

-A frame is a image at a timecode of a video ; see documentation above about frame extraction.
+A frame is an image at a timecode of a video; see documentation above about frame extraction.

 You can save frames using the `FFMpeg\Media\Frame::save` method.